 — Wolf Von Eckardt

-Another important landmark sponsored by DCPL was the Uline Arena (1931) in Northeast, the site of the Beatles’ legendary first concert in the United States in 1964.
+Another important landmark nomination sponsored by DCPL during this time was Uline Arena.
+Constructed near Union Station in 1931, the former arena was the site of The Beatles’ legendary first concert in the United States in 1964.
 DCPL nominated the arena in 2003, and it received historic designation in 2006.
-Then in 2014, the arena became the site of a gala celebration sponsored by DCPL to celebrate the 50th anniversary of the Beatles concert.
+Then, in 2014, the arena became the site of a gala celebration sponsored by DCPL to commemorate the 50th anniversary of The Beatles concert.
 The “Beatlemania” event drew more than 2,700 attendees and garnered national and international press attention, significantly raising the profile for DCPL with arguably the most successful event in the organization’s history.
 The prominent role of DCPL in local preservation matters was highlighted in early 2016 when Executive Director Rebecca Miller was featured in a cover story for The Washington Business Journal entitled, “The Practical Preservationist.”

-DCPL has long valued its relationship with the District’s Historic Preservation Office.
-One key ongoing partnership involves the pass-through of National Park Service Historic Preservation Fund grants to survey neighborhoods and conduct thematic studies of building types such as banks, warehouses, apartment buildings, firehouses, and office buildings.
-Among the areas DCPL has surveyed, or administered surveys for the Strivers Section, 16th Street, Columbia Heights, and the 14th Street commercial district.
-Another important collaboration with HPO has led to a series of brochures that chronicle the social, cultural, and architectural history of Washington’s historic districts.
-To date, DCPL has produced brochures for Cleveland Park, 16th Street, Striver’s Section, Sheridan-Kalorama, Kalorama Triangle, Logan Circle, Greater U Street, Foggy Bottom, Mt.
+DCPL values its longtime relationship with HPO, and one key, ongoing partnership involves the distribution of National Park Service Historic Preservation Fund grants to survey neighborhoods and conduct thematic studies of building types, including banks, warehouses, apartment buildings, firehouses, and office buildings.
+Among the historic districts and neighborhoods DCPL has surveyed, or administered surveys for, are Strivers’ Section, Sixteenth Street, Columbia Heights, and the 14th Street commercial district.
+Another important collaboration with HPO led to a series of print and online brochures chronicling the social, cultural, and architectural history of Washington’s historic districts.
+DCPL produced historic district brochures for Cleveland Park, Sixteenth Street, Strivers’ Section, Sheridan-Kalorama, Kalorama Triangle, Logan Circle, Greater U Street, Foggy Bottom, Mt.
 Vernon Triangle, and the 14th Street commercial district.
-More recently, the HPO and DCPL are working in partnership to diversify the DC Inventory of Historic Sites through documentation and historic landmark designation to include the history of all Washingtonians.